BasicllyMaximqs/rollihook/README.md

 to stop developing this project as of now.</b>
 <b>The SDK used in this project will be deprecated when Source 2 is public.</b>

-There is not much to look at this buggy, unoptimized mess other than (probably) signatures and/or pointers.
+There is not much to look at this buggy, unoptimized and incompleted mess other than (probably) signatures and/or pointers.

 The base used for this cheat was made by [cazzwastaken](https://github.com/cazzwastaken).